jpotts18/blog/content/first-principles/whoami.md

 - Principle: I was created by my parents
 - Principle: I was created by physics
 - Principle: I was created by chemistry
+- Principle: I was created by biology
+- Principle: I was created by computation

 - Principle: I have created other humans